 - If you don’t like kale you can replace it with spinach or you can use half spinach and half kale.

-- The recipe doesn’t ask for any flour, corn starch is used to thicken the sauce, I highly recommend using it over flour.
+- The recipe doesn’t ask for any flour, corn starch is used to thicken the sauce.
+I highly recommend using it over the flour.

 - Garlic and red pepper flakes will give this recipe an amazing flavor, so feel free to taste and adjust as you please.